mmister411/salvationelements/salvationelements.md

       - Living by Agape (1 John 4:7-8,16, John 15:12)
     - Negation
     -   Not being an Atheist (Psalm 14:1, Romans 1:20, Hebrews 11:6, Proverbs 1:7)
-    -   Not being directly opposed to the God of Abraham, Isaac, & Jacob ()
+    -   Not being directly opposed to the God of Abraham, Isaac, & Jacob (Exodus 3:6, 15; Matthew 22:32; Acts 3:13; Romans 4:16)
-    -   Not being directly opposed to the Jesus of Nazareth ()
+    -   Not being directly opposed to the Jesus of Nazareth (Matthew 10:33; Luke 12:8-9; 1 John 2:23; 2 Timothy 2:12)
   - Accounts For:
     - Carrying the Soul of the to the Gates of the City with Foundations upon physical death (Ecclesiastes 12:7, Psalm 146:4, 1 John 5:4, Ecclesiastes 3:21, Philippians 1:23)
     - Reopening clear communication and ability to commune with the LORD (Hebrews 4:16, 1 Timothy 2:5)